 Another potential factor in how SIBO and other gut imbalances can drive mental health symptoms is the development of nutrient deficiencies.
 Pathogens and gut imbalances can disrupt digestion and absorption of nutrients.
 Certain pathogens and microbes can also steal your nutrients to fuel themselves especially B12 and iron (pesky thieving bugs).

-Kiran Krishnan, a microbiologist and gut health experts, has pointed out that secretory IgA levels also fall on a restrictive diets.
+Kiran Krishnan, a microbiologist, and gut health expert has pointed out that secretory IgA levels also fall on a restrictive diet.
 Secretory IgA is an antibody found in the mucous layer above the gut lining that serves as the first line of defense in protecting us from toxins and pathogenic microorganisms that we consume.
-To maintain a good level of secretory IgA, you need adequate levels of zinc, selenium, vitamin C, choline, glutamine, glycine and omega 3 fatty acids.
+To maintain a good level of secretory IgA, you need adequate levels of zinc, selenium, vitamin C, choline, glutamine, glycine, and omega 3 fatty acids.